smogon/pokemon-showdown/mods/gennext/README.md

 New: Type-specific items:

-- Big Root: also acts like Leftovers + Shell Bell for pure Grass types
+- Big Root: also acts like Leftovers + Shell Bell for Grass types

 - Black Sludge: heals 1/8 per turn for pure Poison types